 So if frame control looks so similar to just being a normal person, what are some signs that someone isn’t doing frame control?
 Keeping in mind that these are pointers, not absolute, and not doing these doesn’t mean someone is doing frame control.

 They give you power over them, like indications that they want your approval or unconditional support in areas you are superior to them.
 They signal to you that they are vulnerable to you.

 You feel really, deeply loved by them.
 Frame controllers often say they love you, or have demonstrations of love like loyalty, but often lack a subtle profound attention and selfless care.
-For example, both my mom and dad made terrible parenting mistakes, and both said they loved me, but I could feel the selfless care from my mom and it was notably absent from my dad.
+For example, both my mom and dad made terrible parenting mistakes, and both said they loved me, but I could feel the selfless care from my mom, but I had to ‘grapple with what love meant’ from my dad.

 They repeatedly validate your reality, wholeheartedly, without subtle implications otherwise, and even when they don’t agree.
 They defer to you as an authority on yourself.